ThePyProgrammer/bf2py/README.md

-# lang2py
+# bf2py
-Translation of languages to Python
+Translation of Brainf to Python